kakudiego/C-9-Node.js_Professional-README-Generator/README.md

   Packages required to run this program are: clone/copy/download repo > open terminal > run the app

   ## Usage
-  Examples of how to use this program: unlimited
+  Examples of how to use this program: multiples

   ## License:
   This application is covered under the MIT license.

   ## Contributors
-  google
+  Google

   ## Tests
   To test, run the following command: node index